 The threat of wildfire is still eminent in Florida as the dry spell continues.
 Despite slight rainfall recently in some regions of the state, it was not enough to eliminate the risk of fire or to lift burn bans in some counties.

 On May 15, Florida Agriculture Commissioner Adam Putnam and the Florida Forest Service announced 2,163 wildfires have burned over 170,000 acres of land in Florida this year.
 “Even with rain across large parts of Florida over the weekend, Florida is still experiencing drought conditions and elevated wildfire danger — and will continue to for some time.
-Residents and visitors need to pay attention to and comply with local burn bans and should take every precaution to help prevent wildfire,” Putnam said.
+Residents and visitors need to pay attention to and comply with local burn bans and should take every precaution to help prevent wildfire or call for help,” Putnam said.